 Slow Motion Time-Lapse Recording

-DJI Osmo Nano The Osmo Nano's performance in slow-motion recording continues the strength of DJI's products.
-Although the frame rates of 2.7K and 1080P are the same, the Osmo Nano's 4K recording is capable of 120fps, making it possible to record at up to 1080p.
-4x slow motion.
+The DJI Osmo Nano excels in slow-motion recording, continuing the consistent strengths of DJI products.
+While the frame rates for 2.7K and 1080P are the same, the Osmo Nano's 4K recording reaches 120fps, enabling it to record 4 times slower motion.

 Picture Quality Comparison Summary